-Consequently, the Spanish destroyed temples and other sacred sites and prohibited rituals and dances.
-While some remote indigenous populations were able to retain their religious beliefs and traditions, widespread proselytization efforts and the violent subjugation of most indigenous inhabitants had devastated traditional culture and religion by the end of the 16th century (Photo: Remains of Panama City's Santo Domingo Church, which dates to 1570).
+Consequently, the Spanish destroyed temples and other

+sacred sites and prohibited rituals and dances.
+While some remote indigenous populations were able to retain their religious beliefs and traditions, widespread proselytization efforts and the violent subjugation of most indigenous inhabitants had devastated traditional culture and religion by the end of the 16th century.